Skip to Content

 Sunset over the cross on top of Teysachaux where the girls were camping the night

-It was now getting dark, so we quickly made our way down the Teysachaux climb in the last light before using our torches to make our way back down the hill to Gros-Plane where we had parked our car.
-It was a great adventure with lots of nice views without too much incline (especially if you take the cable cars!)
+It was now getting dark, so we quickly made our way down the Teysachaux climbs in the last light before using our torches to make our way back down the hill to Gros-Plane where we had parked our car.
+It was a great adventure with lots of nice views without too much incline (especially if you take cable cars!)
 This was the lingering sunset on the way down.

 LE MOLESON & TEYSACHAUX MAP